blawson69/PurseStrings/README.md

 ---

 **GM Only** When the players have discovered treasure, you may use PurseStrings to distribute the coinage portion of the loot evenly amongst the party.
-All party members who should receive a share of the loot must be selected to run the command:
+Tokens for all party members who should receive a share of the loot must be selected when running the command:

 ```!ps --dist 156:280:0:666:0```

 The leftover coinage that remains when it cannot be evenly divided can either be dropped (so the players can decide amongst themselves who should receive the remainder) or given to a randomly selected member of the group.
 To configure this there is a `dropChange` variable at the beginning of the script which toggles this behavior on or off.
-Set it to "true" if you want the leftover coinage to be dropped or "false" to give it to a random character.
+Set it to "true" if you want the leftover coinage to be dropped or "false" to give it to a random party member.
+This recipient will be selected only from the selected tokens.

 ---